 ex. hablas, cantas, corres, escribes, vas, estás, eres, tienes, vienes, puedes, etc.

-Important Point #2.
-It is very hard to communicate many of the things we want to say without multiple tenses, especially the past tense.
+#2.
+It’s hard to communicate without using complicated tenses, especially the past tense.

 Problem: We often don’t teach the past tense until the end of the first year or the second year of a language.
 This is not how we speak naturally – we use the past tense ALL THE TIME!
 If you disagree, just try to go an hour without speaking in the past tense.